Shivaune Field: Background

 Other interviews include Mike Tyson, Angelina Jolie, Christian Bale, Colin Farrell, John Cleese, Eva Longoria, Drew Barrymore, Ashton Kutcher, Jack Black, LeBron James, Mark Cuban, Sumner Redstone, Eike Batista, Prince Albert of Monaco, politicians and Fortune 500 CEOs.

 Three months after the 2004 Indian Ocean earthquake and tsunami, Field visited Sri Lanka to host a documentary on relief and reconstruction efforts.
 She volunteered with the American Red Cross and other organizations in Louisiana in 2006 in response to Hurricane Katrina.

 Field holds an MBA from Pepperdine University's Graziadio School of Business and Management focused in Global Business.
 She earned a qualification in Global Business Enterprise from the University of Oxford in 2016.
 She was awarded the Associated Press Television & Radio Association scholarship for excellence in 2007.

+Field is editorial lead for Forbes Women in Australia, overseeing content and contributors.
+She earned a qualification from MIT in The Business Implications of Artificial Intelligence in 2018 and studied the Philosophical Foundations of Artificial Intelligence at Stanford in 2019.
+In 2023 she completed doctoral coursework in Global Leadership and Change, researching the intersection of AI, company culture and leadership.
+She also serves as an adjunct Professor of Entrepreneurship at Pepperdine University's Graziadio Business School.